una-ui/una-ui/docs/content/3.components/table.md

 ### Customization

-Allows you to customize the table.
-This is useful when you want to customize the table.
+Allows you to customize the table style using the `una` prop.

 | Prop               | Default | Type     | Description           |
 | ------------------ | ------- | -------- | --------------------- |